Coronavirus and food: the latest

 As for salad bars: they usually have glass or plastic screens and long handled spoons.
 Again, contamination is possible but unlikely.
 If such things worry you, the remedy is easy: cook the food and eat it while it’s hot.

 Some of the CDC’s advice about Coronavirus relates to food.

 - Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing; going to the bathroom; and before eating or preparing food.

 - If you are sick with COVID-19, avoid contact with your pet, including petting, snuggling, being kissed or licked, and sharing food.

-CDC’s advice about preparedness says what to do if you are ill.
+CDC’s advice about preparedness [link no longer available] says what to do if you are ill.
 Basically, stay home.

 - Consider ways of getting food brought to your house through family, social, or commercial networks

 - Monitor food and other medical supplies (oxygen, incontinence, dialysis, wound care) needed and create a back-up plan.